DerDavidZHAW/FEM_public/README.md

 ## Citation

-If you use this model in your research, please cite:
+If you use this model or its description, please cite as follows:

 ```
-[Add appropriate citation information]
+Holmer, D., & Darudi, A. (2025).
+The Future Energy Market Model (FEM): A Mathematical Description (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.17722336
 ```

 ## License